priyanayyar27/priyanayyar27/README.md

 ## 🚀 About Me

-I'm a **Product Marketing & GTM strategist** with **10+ years of experience** scaling products across global markets, now pursuing my **MSBA at UC Davis** to deepen my technical analytics capabilities.
+I'm a **Product Marketing & GTM strategist** with **10+ years of experience** scaling products across global markets, now pursuing my **MSBA (STEM) at UC Davis** to deepen my technical analytics capabilities.
 I've led cross-functional teams at enterprises such as **GSK and Agoda (Booking Holdings)** and at startups such as **Novelship and Vaniday**, driving product adoption, optimizing ROI, and building data-driven strategies that deliver measurable business impact.

 Currently pivoting into **Product Management roles** where I can combine my proven track record in GTM execution with analytics skills in Python, SQL, and ML to build products that solve real customer problems.